 How Probiotics Work

-The environment of your gut is akin to a diverse tropical forest that contains a number of species of bacteria that are creating an ecosystem to efficiently absorb all nutrients, reduce the impact of toxic elements, and boost your immune system.
+The environment of your gut is akin to a diverse tropical forest that has a number of species of bacteria that are creating an ecosystem to efficiently absorb all nutrients, reduce the impact of toxic elements, and boost your immune system.
 In order for your gastrointestinal tract to function optimally, it is important that the bacterial balance is maintained at 85% good bacteria or probiotics versus 15% of other bacteria.
 In current fast-fast paced lives, there are a number of factors that upset this balance and derail your gut system, such as the use of antibiotics, environmental elements, stress, lack of sleep, and use of antibacterial soaps.

 Creating a healthy gut ecosystem requires good bacteria, and this is where probiotics come in.
 Available in convenient tablets and other formats, probiotic supplements serve to balance your gut and help you steer clear of digestive issues like bloating, gas, diarrhea, and Irritable Bowel Syndrome.
 Research also indicates that probiotics offer a whole host of benefits including improved mental clarity, better skin, and a healthy immune system.